June 2019

 Know your rights in marriage: Assets

-One of the common reasons for foreigners for coming to Denmark is LOVE.
+One of the common reasons foreigners come to Denmark is LOVE.
 We meet our tall, blond, humble Dane.
-We fall in love head over heels and decide to commit our lives to them, thinking “come what may”.
+We fall in love head over heels and commit our lives to them, thinking “Come what may”.
 One day, we arrive in the Nordic country, and the reality kicks in.

 Source: Shutterstock

-Our educations become more or less worthless.
-Overnight, we become deaf and mute, and we feel like a fish out of water.
+Our education becomes more or less worthless.
+Overnight, we become deaf, mute, and like a fish out of water.
 Our struggle becomes our relationship’s struggle, and we may ponder: “What if…?”
-This article is going into a commonly asked question: your rights in marriage, according the Danish Marriage Law (Lov om ægtefællers økonomiske forhold, nr.
+This article goes into a commonly asked question: your rights in marriage, according to the Danish Marriage Law (Lov om ægtefællers økonomiske forhold, nr.
 548 af 30/05/2017).

 Assets

-According to the Danish law, each partner has right on his/her share of property in marriage, with exception of assets under separate agreements.
-Marital property definition covers both properties acquired before and during the marriage.
-The topic of marital agreement will be discussed later in article 3 in this series.
+According to Danish law, each partner has the right to his/her share of property in marriage, except assets under separate agreements.
+The definition of marital property covers both properties acquired before and during the marriage.
+The topic of marital agreement will be discussed later in article 3 of this series.

-In a marriage, partners can make agreement on assets and liabilities, and giving each other gifts (which are tax exempted).
-These agreements are under the marital contract (ægtepagter), and they follow common rules like other contracts: to be written, signed and registered.
+In a marriage, partners can agree on assets and liabilities and give each other gifts (which are tax-exempted).
+These agreements are under the marital contract (ægtepagter) and follow common rules like other contracts: to be written, signed and registered.

-In a marriage, partners have the duty to support each other financially.
-A partner’s spousal support is her/his own property.
+In a marriage, partners must support each other financially.
+A partner’s spousal support is her/his property.
 If a partner does not fulfil this duty, the State Administration (Statsforvaltningen) can legally force him/her to pay alimony.

 In the case of separation and divorce, shared property will be divided equally between partners.
-Exemptions to the equal division rules are assets and rights, which may not include in the shared property according to article 26, are:
+Exemptions to the equal division rules are assets and rights, which may not be included in the shared property according to Article 26, which are:

 1. Assets under marital agreements